Farmer-Eds-Shed/Agri-Hacks/README.md

 <a name="agile"></a>

-This project was developed following the priciples of Agile Development, GitHub Projects and Milestones were used to track planning and progress. <br>
+This project was developed following the principles of Agile Development, GitHub Projects and Milestones were used to track planning and progress. <br>

 User stories were created as Issues and assigned to a Milestone(Epic), progress was tracked via the projects board.
 Each user story was given an acceptance criteria to clearly define when it was completed. <br>